cmda-bt/pt-course-19-20/readme.md

 Node.js, a database (Mongo?), HTML, CSS, and client-side JS.

 It is important that your team makes decisions together based on consensus.
-And that everyone applies the knowledge and skills acquired in backend and frontend.
+And that everyone applies knowledge and skills acquired in backend and frontend.
 To illustrate, this means every team member works with templates.
 *Not* that one person does CSS and the person with pre-existing knowledge the whole backend.